 Crash data is not always GIS ready and may need to be processed or cleaned prior to input into a GIS program.
 Additionally, the crash data may have a large number of attributes and may need to be pulled into separate workbooks for the various components of the safety analysis.

-Refer to GIS SOP for data input requirements and guidance on data prep for mapping.
+Refer to Plan Mapping SOP for data input requirements and guidance on data prep for mapping.

+<INSERT LINK TO PLAN MAPPING SOP ONCE COMPLETE>

 Step 3 Expected Work Product